tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 dispatched or returned; each network request caused two state changes, and by extension, for the global state to be logged to the console four times.

-And when you're swiping on people three times person second, you're logging the global state to the console *12 times per second*.
+And when you're swiping on people three times per second, you're logging the global state to the console *12 times per second*.

 Though we didn't know this at at the time, this logging was happening even when